The GARA Black Annual Fund

 Who is eligble for this fund?

-This fund is open to students currently enrolled at Goldsmiths who identify as Black (African Caribbean) and Black community members who are working with at least one student currently enrolled at Goldsmiths.
+This fund is open to students currently enrolled at Goldsmiths who identify as Black (African Caribbean) and Black community members.
 If you are unsure of your eligibility please email us to ask!

 What is the upper monetary limit per application?

 The maximum amount to be awarded to a single application is £2500.

 What is the upper limit of applications accepted per term?

 There is no limit on the number of applications accepted per term.

 What is the max amount of people who can apply at once or on one project?

 There is no limit on the amount of people who can apply under one project.